warfreire/blockchain-based.sensing.system/README.md

 ## Monitoring local ledger copies with Fauxton and Mango

 One of the advantages of using CouchDB is its database management system (DBMS) graphical interface.
 One can access the [Fauxton](https://couchdb.apache.org/fauxton-visual-guide/index.html#using-fauxton) project's web interface instance on each CouchDB container.
-First, observe in the docker containers list the active CouchDB containers (for example, in the ptb.de domain, they should be ptbdb0 and ptbdb1):
+First, observe in the docker containers list the active CouchDB containers (for example, in the 1dn.mb domain, they should be 1dndb0 and 1dndb1):

 ```console
 docker ps | grep couchdb
 ```

 In the returned containers list, notice the respective ports where each container is listening to for connections.
-For instance, the default configuration sets ptbdb0 and ptbdb1 in ports 5984 and 6984, respectively.
+For instance, the default configuration sets 1dndb0 and 1dndb1 in ports 5984 and 6984, respectively.
 Now, by assuming you have an Internet browser in your blockchain host, you can access the ptbdb0's Fauxton interface in the following URL: http://localhost:5984/_utils.
 Observe that you need to change this URL according to your own configuration (i.e., replace localhost with the respective IP and the port number with your own configuration port).

 Once you have the CouchDB web interface opened, access the chaincode *fabpki* records link by clicking on the **nmi-channel_fabpki** option.
 You will be able to consult all the digital assets associated with this chaincode.